AirClip User Guide

 By default, AirClip uses Driverless Loopback.
 That means it records the selected Windows playback device: if you can hear it through that device, AirClip can record it.

 Manual Recording is available in Free mode.
 Snap-Back, One-Shot, Automatic Recording, Microphone Mixing, MP3 output, and DVR Scheduler require AirClip Pro.
-Use Help > Buy AirClip Pro to purchase, or Help > Import License after purchase to activate.
+To upgrade after the trial, select Help > Buy AirClip Pro from the tray menu.
+The purchase page opens with your machine pre-registered.
+After completing the purchase, import the license.airclip file received by email using Help > Import License.

 Recording Modes